-Kennel cough is an inflammation of a dog’s respiratory system where the most common symptom is a dry, hacking cough.
-It is often highly contagious viral infection that can spread quickly among dogs in close proximity, such as dogs in a boarding kennel.
+Kennel cough is an inflammation of a dog’s respiratory system, where the most common symptom is a dry, hacking cough.
+It is often a highly contagious viral infection that can spread quickly among dogs in close proximity, such as dogs in a boarding kennel.

 However, the best treatment plan is prevention.
 Most Vets recommend vaccinating your dog against the Bordetella bronchiseptica bacteria.